mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 ### `version`

-With this mandatory parameter the used Columnstore version is specified.
-The allowed values are `1.0`, `1.2` and `1.5`.
+With this _deprecated_ optional parameter the used Columnstore version is specified.
+The only allowed value is `1.5`.

-### `primary`

-Required and only allowed when the value of `version` is `1.0`.

-The `primary` parameter controls which server is chosen as the master server.

-If the server pointed to by this parameter is available and is ready to process queries, it receives the _Master_ status.

 ### `admin_port`

-Allowed only when the value of version is `1.5`.

 This optional parameter specifies the port of the Columnstore administrative daemon.
 The default value is `8640`.
 Note that the daemons of all nodes must